 - Black beans are 120 calories and 22 carbs.
 If you like black beans, add them.

-- Fajita vegetable are 20 calories and 4 carbs.
+- Fajita vegetables are 20 calories and 4 carbs.
 Add away.

 - Fresh tomato salsa is 25 calories and 1 carbohydrate.